Movie reviews for movies released theatrically (or released to streaming services) in 2015.

 15. Hitchcock/Truffault, directed by Kent Jones (8/10)

-This is not a “great” film in many ways – it’s condescending in its use of screen effects for example – but I don’t care.
+This is not a “great” film in many ways; it’s condescending in its use of screen effects – for example, they highlight the text of sooooooooooooooooo many things on screen and it’s soooooooo annoying – but I don’t care.

 16. The Martian, directed by Ridley Scott (8/10)

 17. Hardcore Henry aka Hardcore, directed by Ilya Naishuller (8/10)

 have never seen anything like this.
 This is an action film made using GoPros, filmed entirely from POV.
 It is essentially a video game as a film.
 To my knowledge, this has never been done before in a feature, fictional film.

 The film suffers from a number of issues: it is entirely too much like a first-person video game – not just a first-person shooter but any first person game – as it relies on the other characters to explain the plot in completely unnatural ways.
 It’s also probably misogynist and, at times, it is almost impossible to watch due to the excessively shaky camera.
 Also, the CGI is too clearly CGI in a couple scenes in the climax.

 But this is a path-breaking film and whatever flaws it has should be overlooked because it manages to take an utterly unique concept and make it very entertaining.
 Coply is in full Peter Sellers mode here – or should I say Alec Guinness mode? – and it’s yet another role(s) he has added to his resume that makes him one of the most exciting actors in the world.
 Seriously, the man should be a star, instead of someone who only film nerds worship.